-Assegaaibosch is a nice spot away from the busyness of the Winelands to have a picnic and go for a short hike through the fynbos.
+Assegaaibosch Nature Reserve is a nice spot to have a picnic or braai and to go for a short hike through the fynbos.

 Tips for Assegaaibosch Hike